Riven Build Guide by Seth346

 7. Abusing a lead

 Once you get a lead from one of these tactics, my favorite thing to do is stand between the enemy tower and the second tower.
 Then watch the enemy laner squirm as they try to figure out what to do.
 I've seen people teleport, just give up and walk into me, steal from their jungler, take an excessively long path just to die anyways when they get under their tower.
 Honestly it's comical, and you should get in on the joke.
+Having said this, make sure to have good wards before attempting this or at least be able to 1v2 and keep an eye on mid.
+If you get killed by top/jg/sup that's just unlucky.
+Though if it happens once it will likely happen again in that game so adjust your level of aggression as needed to avoid excessive deaths.

 8. Split Pushing